Unique Pupil Numbers (UPNs)

 A similar compatible system has been introduced for learners in maintained schools in Wales.
 Independent schools are not required to issue UPNs for their learners although many have done so on a voluntary basis.

 It is important to ensure that each pupil on roll at your school has a valid UPN.
-UPNs are generated automatically by SIMS when a pupil first enters the maintained schools sector using the following template:
+UPNs are generated automatically by your Management Information System (MIS) when a pupil first enters the maintained schools sector using the following template:

 If a pupil has joined you from another school he or she should have been issued with a UPN which will be transferred electronically in a Common Transfer File (CTF).